agilethought/inside-protractor-locators/readme.md

   by.model('person.name')
   ```
 #### CSS
-  This locator will find an element using a CSS selectors.
+  This locator will find an element using CSS selectors.
    ```
   <div class="primary.header">
   <input placeholder="Property Address">